How can we help you today?

 • Example: A digital strategist offers three consulting packages for startups and uses an appointment scheduler to automate booking.
 Their blog attracts leads seeking actionable advice and tangible results.

 • Tools to help: Use Calendly or Acuity for scheduling, Stripe or PayPal for payments, plus AI-powered tools like Motion, HoneyBook, or Notion AI to automate follow-ups, proposals, and client onboarding.
-Alternatively, if you’re using our AI Website Builder ‘Website + Marketing’ or ‘Ecommerce’ plan, you have access to the built-in appointment scheduling tool.
+Alternatively, if you’re using our Website Builder ‘Website + Marketing’ or ‘E-commerce’ plan, you have access to the built-in appointment scheduling tool.

 Service work runs on trust and skill.
 So, show up consistently and let your reputation grow over time.